 Saturday, February 07, 2009

-Re: Immininent U.S. Attack On Iran?
+Re: Imminent U.S. Attack On Iran?

-Continuing on the theme of dredging up old emails in lieu of posting anything new, I found this reply I gave to my mother who had forwarded to me a widely circulating email.
+Continuing on the theme of dredging up old emails in lieu of posting anything new, I found this reply I gave to someone who had forwarded to me a widely circulating email.
 The circular suggested an imminent U.S. attack on Iran while hypothesizing false-flag operations would precipitate the event and referencing a film called "Terrorstorm".
 She asked what I thought, if investments need to be protected, and if I had heard of the film.
 My reply, posted Wed, Nov 29, 2006 at 1:14PM is as follows:

 It's unlikely that anything large-scale is imminent.
 Moreover, it's extremely dubious that any administration can plan and execute self-injury to its own naval vessel.